tarunkumar910/RD_INFRO_TECHNOLOGY/README.md

 ## 🚀 Future Enhancements

-1. Extend the **Password Strength Checker** with a password breach check using an API.
+1. Extend the **Password Management** with a password breach check using an API.
 2. Upgrade the **Packet Sniffer Tool** to log suspicious packets in real-time.
 3. Convert the **Phishing Detection Report** into a hands-on project using a machine learning-based detection tool.